VideoHub Roadmap

 Core Services

-• Auth (Identity/JWT): Manages identities, external account links, JWT issuance, validation, and revocation cutoffs.
+• Auth (Identity/JWT): Manages identities, external account links, JWT issuance, validation, revocation cutoffs, and admin policy enforcement.

-• App Data Store: Source of truth for users, connected accounts, canonical content, raw feedback events, and engagement aggregates.
+• App Data Store: Source of truth for users, connected accounts, content items, feedback events, engagement aggregates, EventSub state, and recommendation eligibility.

 • Queue (SQS): Decouples request path from async jobs (enrichment, feedback aggregation, EventSub processing) with retry/visibility semantics.